amanadhav/ClassQ/README.md

 ### Seat allocation

-the core race condition: two requests both read `available_seats = 1`, both decide to enroll, both write confirmed. you now have two confirmed enrollments for one seat.
+The core race condition: two requests both read `available_seats = 1`, both decide to enroll, both write confirmed.
+You now have two confirmed enrollments for one seat.

-the fix is a Redis Lua script.
-Redis executes Lua atomically - no two scripts can interleave. the script reads the counter, checks if > 0, decrements it, and records a seat lock in a single operation. if a second request hits while the first lock is held, it gets routed to the waitlist instead.
+The fix is a Redis Lua script.
+Redis executes Lua atomically - no two scripts can interleave.
+The script reads the counter, checks if > 0, decrements it, and records a seat lock in a single operation.
+If a second request hits while the first lock is held, it gets routed to the waitlist instead.

 ```lua
 local avail = tonumber(redis.call('GET', KEYS[1]) or '0')